richpl/PyBasic/README.md

-Note that the index of each dimension always starts at *zero*, but for compatibility with some basic dialects the bounds of each dimension will be expanded by one to enable element access inlcuding the len.
+Note that the index of each dimension always starts at *zero*, but for compatibility with some basic dialects the bounds of each dimension will be expanded by one to enable element access including the len.
 So in the above example, valid index values for array *A* will be *0, 1*, *2* or *3* for each dimension.
 Arrays may have a maximum of three dimensions.